Breast Cancer Risk and Prevention

 Breast Biopsies

-If you have had a breast biopsy, your risk is higher.
-Two biopsy results have more effect on risk.
-Atypical hyperplasia is not a cancer but increases the risk of breast cancer by 3-5 times.
-Lobular carcinoma in situ (LCIS) are cancer cells found only in the lobules in the breast tissue.
-LCIS is not treated like other breast cancers, but you will be watched closely for cancer, and you may have to take medication to lower future risk.
-Having LCIS means your risk of breast cancer is 7 to 11 times higher than an average woman.
+• Lobular carcinoma in situ (LCIS): There are cancer cells only in the lobules of your breast tissue.
+LCIS is not treated like other breast cancers, but you will be watched closely for cancer.
+You may have to take medication to lower future risk.
+Having LCIS means your risk of breast cancer is 7 to 11 times higher than an average female.

 The Breast Cancer Risk Assessment Tool looks at many of these above health factors, especially history of biopsy, and comes up with an estimated risk of developing breast cancer in the next 5 years and in your lifetime.
-The results are based on the Gail Model which figures out risk.
+The results are based on the Gail Model which figures out your risk.
 Learn more about the Model or use the tool.

-Hormone Replacement Therapy
+Hormone Replacement Therapy (HRT)

-Birth Control Pills & Cancer Risk
+Birth Control Pills

 Since birth control pills (BCPs) came out in the 1960s, the ingredients have changed.
 Early BCPs had 150 micrograms of ethinyl estradiol, whereas today's BCPs have about 20 micrograms.
 These changes make it hard to apply the results of previous studies to today's BCPs.